emilieg/knowledge/sql.md

-#How to alter your database schema with Sequelize.
+#How to alter your database schema with Sequelize

 >If you want to make a change to your data model you have
 >to set up a migration file before you make the change to your model itself.